• Menu

 • Calais/Dunkirk – best for: Lille, Belgium and the Netherlands, the Somme Region, approx 3 hrs 15 mins driving to Paris.

-I’ve written a detailed guide on what to see and do in Normandy, while our Brittany guide is coming soon.
+For anyone interested, I’ve written a detailed guide on what to see and do in Normandy.

 To give you a clear visual of all the options for traveling to France by ferry, here’s a map I made showing the key UK ferry ports and their corresponding French ferry ports…